roboticist-tav/diego_documentation/docs/corpus/tasks/caterpillar.md

 We execute the instruction immediately.

 ## There is a Beginning to Everything
 To start the Caterpillar Chain we need one active agent and two loitering agents.
-We also have starting positions. `alif` will be the first active agent starting at waypoint `x9` to go along rosary `perimeter_cc` (on route `perimeter`), `be` and `pe` be will be the loitering agents, and they will loiter around waypoints `x8` and `x7` respectively...
+We also have starting positions. `alif` will be the first active agent starting at waypoint `x9` to go along rosary `perimeter_cc` (on route `perimeter`), `be` and `pe` be will be the loitering agents, and they will loiter around waypoints `x8` and `x7` respectively…

 ```diego
 begin_instruct(caterpillar_chain_starting_positions)_for(alif, be, pe)_onceonly();